Awni00/algorithmic-generalization-transformer-architectures/blog_content/blog_post.md

 Here's what we found—the model implements an **induction head** mechanism tailored to the task!
 Let's break it down step-by-step:

 ![Complete Mechanism](figures/2-layer-illustrated.png)
-*The complete computational circuit showing how each layer contributes! 🎨*
+*The complete computational circuit showing how each layer contributes 🎨*

 <div style="background-color: rgba(156, 39, 176, 0.1); padding: 15px; border-left: 5px solid #9C27B0; margin: 20px 0; border-radius: 4px;">